nluu175/pokedex-react/README.md

 ## Introduction

-A pokedex I make in time free time using ReactJS and TailwindCSS
+A pokedex I make in time my free time using ReactJS and TailwindCSS

 ## API